MarwanDev/Tengo-Wallet/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse community
+I would like to thank the Microverse community and The [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/) for such a great design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>